A functional limit theorem for dependent sequences with infinite variance stable limits: Examples

 \section{Examples}

-In case of asymptotic independence, the limiting stable L\'evy process is the same as in the case of an i.i.d.\ sequence with the same marginal distribution (Examples~\ref{ex:D'cond} and \ref{ex:StochVol}).
-Heavy-tailed moving averages and GARCH(1,1) processes (Example~\ref{ex:FiniteMA} and~\ref{ex:GARCH} respectively) yield more interesting limits.
+In case of asymptotic independence, the limiting stable L\'evy process is the same as in the case of an i.i.d. sequence with the same marginal distribution (Examples~\ref{exDcond} and \ref{exStochVol}).
+Heavy-tailed moving averages and $\operatorname{GARCH}(1,1)$ processes (Examples~\ref{exFiniteMA} and~\ref{exGARCH}, respectively) yield more interesting limits.